Did you know that za’atar actually refers to Origanum syriacum, a perennial plant indigenous to the Middle East?

-Dr. P. K. Newby is a nutrition scientist and educator with expertise in the prevention of obesity and chronic disease through diet and the relationships between agriculture, food production, and public health.
-She brings together her passions for food, cooking, science, and sustainability through her writing and videos to hep people eat their way towards better health, one delectable bite at a time.
+Dr. P. K. Newby is a nutrition scientist and educator with expertise in the prevention of obesity and chronic diseases through diet and the relations between agriculture, food production, and public health.
+She brings together her passions for food, cooking, science, and sustainability through her writing and videos to help people eat their way towards better health, one delectable bite at a time.
 Her first book comes out on September 9, 2014.

 © 2014 The Nutrition Doctor is In the Kitchen.
 All Rights Reserved.